Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Kinetic theory for the mean-wave system

 With our modeling of the oscillating factor in \eqref{eq:filter}, we finally obtain a kinetic equation at $O(\Up/\Omega)$ (see the discussion of the order in Appendix \ref{app:continuum}),

 describing the evolution of the wave energy of mode $\bp$ due to a near-resonant coupling with the condensate mode $\bk$, where most of the 2D energy is concentrated.

 Similarly to classical wave-turbulence theory, here the order of limits $l_f/L\to 0$ and $\Omega t \to \infty$ matters.
 Taking the infinite box limit first, followed by $\Omega t \to \infty$, leads to $|\omega_{\bp\bq}^{ss}|/\Omega\to 0$ in \eqref{eq:beating}, so that the 2D condensate and 3D waves remain coupled.
 On the contrary, in the opposite order of limits, near-resonances disappear and the 2D mode decouples from the 3D waves.
 The former limit is the classical weak wave-turbulence limit \citep{nazarenko2011wave, galtier2003weak}, and can also be considered in the absence of a condensate, for a homogeneous 2D flow.
 As interactions are dominated by near-resonances in this limit, we expect 2D and 3D modes to remain coupled, as they do here with a condensate.
-However, within the standard weak wave-turbulence derivation \citep{nazarenko2011wave, galtier2003weak}, the transfer coefficient between 3D and 2D modes entering the kinetic equation is evaluated on the resonant manifold, $\omega_{\bp\bq}^{ss} = 0$, where it vanishes, resulting in decoupling instead.
-This implies that wave-turbulence theory may need to be refined to properly capture the coupling between waves and 2D modes in this limit, as we discuss in \ref{app:decoupling_WT}.
+However, within the standard weak wave-turbulence derivation \citep{nazarenko2011wave, galtier2003weak}, the transfer coefficient between 3D and 2D modes entering the kinetic equation is evaluated on the resonant manifold, $\omega_{\bp\bq}^{ss} = 0$, where it vanishes, resulting in \resub{triadic resonances} decoupling instead.
+This implies that wave-turbulence theory may need to be refined to properly capture the coupling between waves and 2D modes in this limit, as we discuss in \ref{app:decoupling_WT}. \resub{Resonant 2D-3D quartets interactions could also be important in that case, and are expected to enter at the same order, see \citep{newell1969rossby,smith1999transfer,brunet2020shortcut} .}